 "Previously we were trying to learn something from their experience.
 Now, I think it is time to flip the coin," said Bin Shafar.

 If they didn't know already, visitors will no doubt learn how lucrative investing in district cooling in the Middle East would be.
-But with the dominant players already emerging - and strong tie-ups between property developers and cooling providers already in place - they might just wish they had signed up earlier.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But with the dominant players already emerging - and strong tie-ups between property developers and cooling providers already in place - they might just wish they had signed up earlier.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.